simonhasan/microbit-data-logging-2023-12-03/markdown-files/onboard-micropython.md

 ## Code for Other On-Board Sensors

 Change the labels in `log.set_labels()`.
 Make sure the names are strings in `' '` or `" "`.
-If there are more thane one label, seperate them with commas.
+If there is more than one label, separate them with commas.

 `accelerometer.get_x()`: Get acceleration (x).
 `accelerometer.get_y()`: Get acceleration (y).